 The National Cancer Institute (NCI) is part of the US National Institutes for Health.
 The NCI is dedicated to better understanding, diagnosing, treating, and preventing cancer.
 Its goal is to support and enhance the quality of clinical cancer research.

-The NCI works with more than 60 cancer centers in the United States.
+The NCI works with nearly 70 cancer centers in the United States.
 It recognizes 3 levels of cancer treatment centers, ranging from a comprehensive cancer center to the more basic cancer treatment center.
 These centers are often housed at universities where research is done, but you don’t have to take part in research studies to be treated at one of these centers.

 Children’s Oncology Group

 The Children’s Oncology Group’s mission is to cure and prevent cancer in children and teens through scientific research and comprehensive care.
-More than 90% of children and teens with cancer in the United States are treated at centers that are Children’s Oncology Group (COG) members.
+The majority of children and teens with cancer in the United States are treated at centers that are Children’s Oncology Group (COG) members.

 COG has more than 200 affiliated centers that are linked to a university or children’s hospital.
-To find a listing of COG institutions by state, go to their Web site at www.curesearch.org/resources/cog.aspx.
+You can learn more or find a COG center by calling us or going to Pediatric Cancer Center Information.

 Going through the process of choosing a doctor can take time.
-Many people are tempted to rush through this in order to start treatment sooner.
+Many people are tempted to rush through this so they can start treatment sooner.
 Keep in mind, though, that most people with cancer have enough time to be sure that they get the best care possible.
-Ask the doctor who found your cancer if you need to take action right away or whether you can take a short but safe amount of time to check out all your options.
+Ask the doctor who found your cancer if you need to act right away or whether you can take a short but safe amount of time to check out all your options.